6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Acknowledgments

 \section{Acknowledgments}

-This research is supported in part by National Science Fund for Distinguished Young Scholars (61925102), National Natural Science Foundation of China (92167202, 62101069, 62201086, 62201087), and Beijing University of Posts and Telecommunications-China Mobile Research Institute Joint Innovation Center.

-\begin{IEEEbiography}[{ }] {Jianhua Zhang} (Senior Member, IEEE) received the Ph.D. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2003.
+This research is supported in part by National Natural Science Foundation of China under Grant (62525101), National Natural Science Foundation of China (92167202, 62101069, 62201086, 62201087), and Beijing University of Posts and Telecommunications-China Mobile Research Institute Joint Innovation Center. \begin{IEEEbiography}[{ }] {Jianhua Zhang} (Senior Member, IEEE) received the Ph.D. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2003.
 She is currently a Professor with BUPT, the China Institute of Communications Fellow, and the Director of the BUPT--CMCC Joint Research Center.
 She has published more than 200 papers and authorized 40 patents.
 She received several paper awards, including 2019 SCIENCE China Information Hot Paper, 2016 China Comms Best Paper, and 2008 JCN Best Paper.
 She received several prizes for her contribution to ITU--R 4G channel model (ITU--R M.2135), 3GPP relay channel model (3GPP 36.814), and 3GPP 3D channel model (3GPP 36.873).
 She was also a member of 3GPP ``5G channel model for bands up to 100 GHz''.
 From 2016 to 2017, she was the Drafting Group (DG) Chairperson of ITU--R IMT--2020 Channel Model and led the drafting of the ITU--R M. 2412 Channel Model Section.
 She is also the Chairwomen of the China IMT--2030 Tech Group--Channel Measurement and Modeling Subgroup and works on 6G channel model.
 Her current research interests include beyond 5G and 6G, artificial intelligence, data mining, channel modeling for integrated sensing and communication, massive MIMO, millimeter wave, THz, visible light channel modeling, channel emulator, and OTA test. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Jiaxin Lin} (Graduate Student Member, IEEE) received her B.S. degree in communication engineering from the Beijing University of Posts and Telecommunications (BUPT) in 2017.
 She is currently pursuing an M.S. degree at the School of Information and Communication Engineering, BUPT.
 Her current research interest is THz channel modeling. \end{IEEEbiography}